-The WDT can derive its time base from either the 31.25 kHz MFINTOSC or the 31 kHz LFINTOSC as selected by the WDT Clock Source Select (CS) bit.
+The WDT can derive its time base from either the or the 31 kHz LFINTOSC as selected by the WDT Clock Source Select (CS) bit.

-Important: Time intervals detailed in this chapter are based on a minimum nominal interval of 1 ms generated from the LFINTOSC clock source.
+Important: Time intervals detailed in this section are based on a minimum nominal interval of 1 ms generated from the LFINTOSC clock source.